Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Abstract

 \section{Abstract}

 Pseudo $H$-type Lie algebras are a special class of 2-step nilpotent metric Lie algebras, intimately related to Clifford algebras $\Cl_{r,s}$.
-In this work we propose the classification method for integral orthonormal structures of pseudo $H$-type Lie algebras.
-We apply this method for the full classification of these structures for $r\in\{1,\ldots,16\}$, $s\in \{0,1\}$ and irreducible Clifford modules.
-The latter cases form the basis for the further extensions by making use of the Atiyah-Bott periodicity.
-The existence of integral structures gives rise to the integral discrete uniform subgroups of the pseudo $H$-type Lie groups.
+In this work, we propose the classification method for integral orthonormal structures of pseudo $H$-type Lie algebras for a full range of parameters $(r,s)\in\mathbb Z^2_+$, $\mathbb Z_+=\{0,1,2,\ldots\}$.
+The existence of integral orthonormal structures gives rise to the integral discrete uniform subgroups or lattices of the pseudo $H$-type Lie groups.
+We apply the developed method for fully classifying the integral orthonormal structures for $0<r+s\leq 16$, and minimal admissible Clifford modules.
+The cases $0<r+s\leq 16$ form a core for further extensions by using the Atiyah-Bott periodicity and the reducibility of admissible Clifford modules.